 How Do I Apply For This Program?

-You must complete the steps below by October 1 to be considered by the Physical Therapist Assistant (PTA) Selective Admissions Committee for entrance into the PTA program in January of the following year.
+The PTA Program admits one class of up to 16 students once a year.
+The application period runs from March to Oct 1 of each year.
+Accepted students start the program each January as a class and complete the 4 semesters of the program together.
+To apply to the program you must complete the steps below by October 1 to be considered by the Physical Therapist Assistant (PTA) Selective Admissions Committee for entrance into the PTA program in January of the following year.

 Admission is based upon a point system.
 The admissions point scale is designed to objectively evaluate applicants.
 Applicants with the highest total points will be admitted to the program.
 Please see the point system at the link below.